dangeredwolf/nQuery/README.md

 At less than 5 KB minified, it's way smaller than jQuery 3.4.1's 87 KB size.
 It makes nQuery viable even for simple webpages.

+*(Fun fact: this README file is larger than a minified version of nQuery)*

 ### N stands for Nitro

 nQuery is fast, and was designed from the beginning to offer simple, jQuery-compatible calls, but cutting out overhead and getting you closer to the raw attributes, functions, and events the browser already provides for you.